Esri/elevation-gp-python/README.md

 ## Instructions
 1. Download the files.
 2. Unzip the data.zip file to the same folder (under Elevation).
-3. Follow the instructions in the 'Setting up the viewshed geoprocessing service.pdf' file.
+3. Follow the instructions in the 'Setting up the viewshed geoprocessing service.pdf' document.

 ## Requirements
-* ArcMap 10.3 or later
+* ArcGIS for Desktop 10.4 or later.
+ArcGIS for Desktop needs Standard or Advanced license.
+A license for the Spatial Analyst extension is required.
-* ArcGIS server 10.3 or later
+* ArcGIS for Server 10.4 or later.
+ArcGIS for Server must have a license for the Spatial Analyst extension.

 ## Resources
 * [Publishing a geoprocessing service](http://server.arcgis.com/en/server/latest/publish-services/linux/publishing-a-geoprocessing-service.htm)